GichuriNdungu/afri_score/README.md

 ## Afriscore Lean canvas
 A lean canvas that defines the business/economic relevance of Afriscore can be found [here;](https://docs.google.com/presentation/d/1CuriQnHya5FZHXnSRDSemWuFRwSQiF11ElNvd3cSdUw/edit?usp=sharing)

 ## Features
-- FastAPI for creating the web application
-- Docker for containerization and easy deployment
-- Predictive model for credit qualification
-## Setup

-### Prerequisites
-* Docker installed on your machine.
-If you don't have Docker installed, you can download it from [here];(# My FastAPI Project

-This project is a FastAPI application that predicts credit qualification for customers based on certain features.
-The application is containerized using Docker and is available on Docker Hub.

-## Features